pgmodeler/pgmodeler/COMPILING.md

 Environment Variables
 ---------------------

-By default pgModeler accesses the folders schemas/, conf/ and lang/ on the working directory, but you can change this settings.
-Three own environment variables are used for this purpose.
+By default pgModeler accesses the folders schemas/, conf/ and lang/ on the working directory, but you can change these settings.
+Four own environment variables are used for this purpose.
 If you want to configure directories cited in deferent paths use the following variables:

 * PGMODELER_SCHEMAS_DIR -> stores the full path the directory schemas/
 * PGMODELER_CONF_DIR -> stores the full path the directory conf/